F-1 Student Admissions

 For more information on requirements for admission of international students, please email admissions@iau.LA.

 For detailed information about F-1 students, the admissions process, coming to USA, employment, OPT, etc., please review the F-1 Handbook (SEVP) designed specifically for IAU’s F-1 students and visit IAU’s F-1 Services page.

 IAU requires writing skills at the appropriate level.
-Proficiency in reading, writing, speaking, and understanding English is essential to your success at IAU.
-If English is not your native language, or if you have not had your secondary education taught in English, you will be required to provide proof of your English proficiency.
-Since classes are taught in English, you must demonstrate your ability to read, write and speak English.
+Proficiency in reading, writing, speaking, and understanding English is essential to a student’s success at IAU.
+If English is not the applicant’s native language, or if an applicant has not had his/her secondary education taught in English, s/he will be required to provide proof of English Proficiency.
+Since classes are taught in English, an applicant must demonstrate his/her ability to read, write and speak English.